What Are the Odds Your City Gets Overrun by Tourists This Summer?

 Recovery is underway for 2026.
 When visitor numbers rebound to pre-fire levels, Jasper moves up this table fast.

-140:1 peak ratio -43.6% YoY (wildfire) Recovery expected 2026
+140:1 peak ratio -43.6% year-on-year (wildfire) Recovery expected 2026

 One Province, Four Danger Zones